 Off-campus referrals can be a great option.
-They’re often recommended to students who may require intensive, extensive, or specialized services.
-To obtain referral information you can an appointment for an initial consultation or schedule a Single Session Appointment.
+They are often recommended to students who may require intensive, extensive, or specialized services.
+To obtain referral information you can schedule an appointment for an Initial Consultation or schedule a Single Session Appointment.

 Want to learn more about referrals?
 Please take a look at these helpful resources on Referrals to Private Care.

 Students seek psychological services for a wide variety of concerns, including: